There are different types of Cedar trees available worldwide, and this article will discuss some of the different types of cedar trees.

 The Royal Horticultural Society has given it the Award of Garden Merit, arguably the most sought-after cedar tree among gardeners.
 This is one of the different types of cedar trees.

-3. Cedrus brevifolia
+3. Cedrus Brevifolia

-A Cyprus cedar is easily identified because it resembles a fir tree far more than other varieties, but only when it is young.
+A Cyprus cedar is easily identified because it resembles a fir tree far more than other varieties, but only when young.
 It comes from the Troodos Mountains on Crete’s well-known East Mediterranean island.

 Also, Cedrus brevifolia is closely related to Cedar of Lebanon, where some people mistake them for one another.